Which Nursing Organizations are you currently a member of: NAHQ, National Rehab Association, NPSF

-I just completed a retreat with Rise Recover where addiction outcomes have moved to the forefront and aggregation and display of outcomes is paramount
+I just completed a retreat with Rise Recovery where addiction outcomes have moved to the forefront and aggregation and display of outcomes is paramount.

 What advice would you give someone going into a board leadership position for the first time?

 Join a board of your interest, remain patient and quietly assess where you can contribute.
-Boards participation is based on trust and assessment of board needs and board member’s skills.
+Board participation is based on trust and assessment of board needs and board members skills.
 This takes time so stick with it and don’t get discouraged.

 What are a few resources you would recommend to someone looking to gain insight into becoming a better leader and eventually obtaining a board position?

-Boards are all about raising funds to support their mission so be open to reading books on identifying donors and making the request and again this is foreign to most people so it is a slow learning process.
-Be willing to give of your own funds and ask your colleagues to contribute to your favorite non-profits.
-I have been pleasantly surprised how willing they are to give knowing of your sympathetic view of the population you serve.
+Boards are all about raising funds to support their mission so be open to reading books on identifying donors and making the request.
+Again, this is foreign to most people, so it is a slow learning process.
+Be willing to give your own funds and ask your colleagues to contribute to your favorite non-profits.
+I have been pleasantly surprised how willing they are to give knowing your sympathetic view of the population you serve.
 This also requires assessing and rearranging your giving, sometimes consolidating when and to whom to donate.